Art4/json-api-client/docs/objects-introduction.md

 ### Get the containing data as array

-> **Note:** `AccessInterface::asArray()` is deprecated and will be removed in v1.0 and using a Serializer is the new recommended way.

 You can get all data as an array using a Serializer.
-JsonApiClient comes with an ArraySerializer.
+JsonApiClient comes with an `ArraySerializer`.

 ```php
 use Art4\JsonApiClient\Serializer\ArraySerializer;